chrisjallaine/KDramaLibrary/README.md

 # KDramaLibrary

 Welcome to the KDramaLibrary project!
-This is a web application designed for fans of K-Dramas to explore and discover their favorite shows.
+This is a very simple web application I designed for all kdramas i have watched.
 ## Demo

 You can preview the the project here: